crazoter/My-Docs/docs/manga_reviews.md

 #### Volcanic Age (Wuxia) (Score: 9/10, (+1))

-* **Warning**: This manga triggered some readers due to its portrayal of Tibetan Buddhism
+* **Warning**: This manga triggered some readers due to its portrayal of Tibetan Buddhism.
+Personally I don't really mind since it's supposed to be fictional.
 * **Synopsis**: MC experiences the same life again but with all of his knowledge
 * **Genre**: Wuxia, manhwa
 * **Release rate**: Weekly